AlibabaCloudDocs/ga/intl.en-US/Quick Start/Accelerate transmission of network traffic destined for a specified IP address.md

         **Note:** You can specify ECS or SLB as the backend service type only when your account is included in the whitelist of GA.
 If you want to specify ECS or SLB as the backend service type, [submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.11182188.console-base-top.dworkorder.18ae4882n3v6ZW#/ticket/createIndex).

-    -   **Peak Bandwidth**: Specify a value as the peak bandwidth for the basic bandwidth plan.
-The value is set to **10Mb** in this example.
+    -   **Peak Bandwidth**: Specify the maximum bandwidth of the basic bandwidth plan.
+The value is set to **10** Mbit/s in this example.
-3. Click **Buy Now** and pay for the order.
+3. Click **Buy Now** and complete the payment.

-After you purchase the service bundle, the basic bandwidth plan is automatically bound to the GA instance.
+4. After you complete the payment, associate the basic bandwidth plan with the GA instance.
+For more information, see [Bind a basic bandwidth plan](/intl.en-US/User Guide/Basic bandwidth plans/Bind a basic bandwidth plan.md).

 ## Step 3: Add an acceleration area

 After you purchase a GA instance, you can add one or more acceleration areas where users are located, and allocate bandwidth to these areas.

-To add an acceleration area, perform the following steps:
+To add an acceleration region, perform the following steps:

-1. On the **Instances** page, find the GA instance that you created and click the instance ID.
+1. On the **Instances** page, find the GA instance and click its ID.

-2. On the page that appears, click the **Acceleration Areas** tab.
-Then, click **Add Acceleration Area**.
+2. Click the **Acceleration Area** tab, and click **Add Region** on the **Asia Pacific** tab.

-3. In the **Add Acceleration Area** dialog box, specify the following parameters to configure the acceleration area:
+3. In the **Add Acceleration Area** dialog box, set the following parameters:

-    -   **Acceleration Area**: Select the area that requires acceleration.
-Select **Asia Pacific** in this example.
-    -   **Regions**: Select the region where users are located.
-Select **China \(Hong Kong\)** in this example.
+    -   **Regions**: Select the region where users are located. **China \(Hong Kong\)** is selected in this example.
-    -   **Bandwidth**: Specify the amount of bandwidth to be allocated to the region.
+    -   **Bandwidth**: Select a bandwidth value for the acceleration service.
 The value is set to **10** in this example.
 Unit: Mbit/s.
+    -   **Internet Protocol**: Select the IP version that is used to connect the clients to GA. **IPv4** is selected in this example.
-    -   4. Click **OK**.
+4. Click **OK**.

     After you add the region, the system assigns an accelerated IP address to the region that is added to the GA instance.
-This accelerated IP address is used to forward requests of users in the specified region to the specified origin server through GA and accelerate connections to the origin server.
+This accelerated IP address is used to forward requests from users in the specified region to the specified origin server through GA and accelerate connections to the origin server.

     ![Accelerated IP address](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/7275625161/p84380.png)